Anchorsify/Anchorsify.github.io/_summons/Spider.md

 While in the area, any time anyone other than you moves as part of an attack, or spends 5 IC or more moving (total, in the latter case; 2 IC of movement, followed by 3 IC of movement, would trigger it), they must roll 1d3.
 On a roll of 1 they've walked over one of the traps, and immediately make an Athletics roll as their 'dodge' against your Accuracy (this does receive any bonuses and penalties to defensive rolls), with a penalty to their roll equal to their current Immobilization penalty (if any).
 If they succeed, they can continue normally.
 If they fail, they fall in and are attacked by the spider.

 Falling in does interrupt whatever action they were taking (unless they were just moving), in which case no costs are paid, the trap leaves them stuck at their original location, and their IC is not advanced based on the attack's Speed.
 The spider bites them before being unsummoned, afflicting them with a Stun X, where X is the amount they failed their Athletics roll by.
 You then make a Toxicology roll, using the higher of 3+XP/200 or your normal Toxicology skill ranks, against their Resistance.
-If they fail, they're poisoned; the venom of these spiders is Poison X/2 (maximum 8), Paralysis X/4 (maximum 4), and Duration X*5 (with no maximum).
+If they fail, they're poisoned; the venom of these spiders is Poison X/2 (maximum 8), Paralysis X/4 (maximum 4), and Duration X * 5 (with no maximum).

 If used on an area where a web of Area 10 or greater has already been created, the trap field has a +10 bonus to its Stealth instead of a -5 penalty, and its Area is changed to that of the web.
 A single use of this jutsu has Y traps in it, where Y is the number of spider summons you have access to (up to a maximum of, normally, 4).
 You can perform this technique from stealth without revealing your location.

 #### --( Kumo Koushou - Spider Bite )--
 This technique temporarily transforms your canines (teeth, not pet dogs) into a pair of large fangs and briefly 'summons' the venom glands of a giant spider inside them.
 Then, in a rather unorthodox combat move you bite down on your victim and inject them with the toxin; this lasts only long enough for a single attempt, before the venom glands disappear and your teeth revert.

- - Chakra: 45
+ - Chakra: 30
  - Damage: 15d12.open(6)*1
  - Accuracy: -10
  - Range: Melee